A3R0-01/Final-Year-Project--Centralized-Access-Management-Gateway/ReadMe.md

 **Accessing Grafana:**

-1. Once `docker-compose up` is successfully run, Grafana should be accessible in your web browser, typically at `http://localhost:3001` (or the port mapped in your `docker-compose.yml` for Grafana).
+1. Once `docker-compose up` is successfully run, Grafana should be accessible in your web browser, typically at `http://localhost:3000` (or the port mapped in your `docker-compose.yml` for Grafana).
-2. The default Grafana login credentials are `admin` for both username and password.
+2. The default Grafana login credentials are `admin` for username and `bsrvnt` for password.
 You will likely be prompted to change the password on first login.

 **Pre-configured Data Source:**